JunYuHuang/top-chess-cli/README.md

 This is a console implementation of the classic two-player board game Chess.

+Note that chess pieces are printed on the chess board as 2-character strings composed of a lowercase and an uppercase alphabetical English characters e.g. `bP` for a Black Pawn.

+The first character is either `b` or `w` which denotes the color of the piece as black or white respectively.

+The second character denotes the type of chess piece it is.
+The letter to piece mappings are as follows:
+- `P`: Pawn
+- `R`: Rook
+- `N`: Knight
+- `B`: Bishop
+- `Q`: Queen
+- `K`: King

 ## Quick Start

 This application assumes you have Ruby 3.1.4 installed.